 After we go somewhere, I like to talk to her about what we just did and ask her about her favorite and least favorite parts.
-Call it an exit interview of sorts that helps me learn more about who she is becoming and help me be a better parent for her.
+Call it an exit interview of sorts that helps me learn more about who she is becoming and be a better parent for her.

 I began with the highlight of the day and worked my way toward what she didn’t enjoy, which is when she gleefully screamed “NOTHING!” and pumped her arms into the air.
 Then there was a pause and some silence followed by a much heavier question directed back at me.

 “Daddy, what is hate?”